Introduction to coherent quantization: Homogeneous and separable maps

 Thus $|\alpha z'\>=\lambda|\alpha z\>$.
 Therefore, $m=1$ is a multiplier for $\alpha$ and hence $\alpha$ is homogeneous. \epf

-We denote the set of all separable maps by $\sep Z$ and the set of all separable maps with nonzero separation constants by $\sep_\* Z$.
-It is easy to check that, any invertible separable map has a nonzero separation constant.
+We denote the set of all factorizing maps by $\Fac Z$ and the set of all factorizing maps with nonzero factorization constants by $\Fac_\* Z$.
+It is easy to check that any invertible factorizing map has a nonzero factorization constant.

 \begin{prop} Let $Z$ be a coherent space.
 Then: